Hi,

 Thanks for trying out the example and sorry for the issues with poorly named variables.

 The idea in this script was to not put all the 36 timestamps in a single tiff, but to chunk the output in quarters.
-The bands_array_size
+The bands_array_size should actually be named bands_chunk_size (or something more intuitive) and tells how many timestamps will be in a specific chunk.
+The bands_array_n is calculated from the amount of timestamps in the time series and from the provided bands_array_size parameter.

 The other issue, as you’ve pointed out, is in the API, where these separate chunks have to be requested.
-Let me drop you some Python snippets how to generate the necessary info for the SentinelHubRequest
+Let me drop you some Python snippets how to generate the necessary info for the SentinelHubRequest:

 import pandas as pd